15th May 2015

 What can Tyson Cooper offer?

-Through one of our partners we are able to offer an on online service, which reduces risk by automatically checking drivers’ licences against DVLA licence data, and is a perfect way of resolving the current dilemma.
+Through one of our partners we can offer an online service, which reduces risk by automatically checking drivers’ licences against DVLA licence data, and is a perfect way of resolving the current dilemma.

 Licence Check helps comply with the Health and Safety guidelines regarding driver licence checking.
 Once drivers are set up, the process is automatic.
 This not only reduces the risks to the business but also reduces the administrative burden of checking licences.